-Before using the command, it's important to know how eVolve Properties work.
+Before using the command, knowing how eVolve Properties works is important.
 If you have not already done so, it's highly recommended you first read this intro article.

 Using the Command

-The command is designed for users to be able to easily add or remove evolve fabrication parameters while having them maintain the same GUID.
-This allows you to not only quickly customize what parameters you want in your project, but also easily change your mind if need be.
+The command is designed for users to easily add or remove evolve fabrication parameters while having them maintain the same GUID.
+This allows you to customize what parameters you want in your project but also easily change your mind if need be.

 Shared Project Parameters Grid

 The available list of parameters inside the grid is pulled from the eVolveMechanicalSharedDefinitions file located in your SharedParameter File location set in Workstation Settings.
 These parameters are created by eVolve when it encounters any new fabrication part properties in your models.

 - Active/Inactive - This allows you to control which shared parameters you want in your project.
 Checked includes it as a project parameter, and unchecked removes it.

 - User-Created - This provides insight as to whether you created this parameter or it was made by eVolve.

-- Enable/Disable All - This allows you to quickly either check or uncheck all parameters in the grid.
+- Enable/Disable All - This allows you to check or uncheck all parameters in the grid.

 Import/Refresh Fabrication Parameters